Skip to content

 Direct Contact Transmission

 Some diseases spread through direct physical contact with an infected person.
 This includes skin-to-skin contact, kissing, or sexual contact.
 Conditions like ringworm, impetigo, and certain sexually transmitted infections fall into this category.
 Direct contact transmission also occurs when you touch an infected wound or bodily fluid without proper protective equipment.
+For first aid providers, this is a key reason why disposable gloves and other personal protective equipment are always required when there is any possibility of contact with blood or bodily fluids.

 Indirect Contact and Fomite Transmission